Georgia's secretary of state announces full hand recount of the 2020 presidential race

+Raffensperger chose to audit the presidential race and said the tight margin means that the audit will result in a full hand recount.

+Asked if he chose the presidential race because of the Trump campaign's call for a hand recount, Raffensperger said, "No, we're doing this because it's really what makes the most sense with the national significance of this race and the closeness of this race."

 For the hand recount, election officers will work with the paper ballots in batches, dividing them into piles for each candidate.
 Then they will run the piles through machines to count the number of ballots for each candidate.
-The scanners will not read the data on the ballots.
+The scanners will not read the data on the ballots, simply count them.

+Raffensperger said the process will have "plenty of oversight," with both parties having the opportunity to observe.

-After results from the hand recount are certified, the losing campaign can then request another recount, which will be performed by machine, Raffensperger said.
+After results from the hand recount are certified, the losing campaign can then request another recount, which will be performed by scanners that would read and tally the votes, Raffensperger said.

 There is no mandatory recount law in Georgia, but state law provides that option to a trailing candidate if the margin is less than 0.5 percentage points.
 Biden's lead stood at 0.28 percentage points as of Wednesday morning.